justaboutnormal/CodeTest001/README.md

 # CodeTest001

-This is a project mean to demonstrate developer skills during an interview.
+This is a project meant to demonstrate developer skills during an interview.